PasinduUpendra/ChatHawk-astro-template/src/content/homepage/index.md

 ---
 banner:
-  title: "Propel your business to new heights with AI chatbot!"
+  title: "Grow your business with a custom AI chatbot!"
-  content: "ChatHawk Convert website visitors into sales with a custom chatbot dedicated to answering common questions and more!"
+  content: "Convert your website visitors into sales with a custom chatbot dedicated to answering common questions and more! "
   image: /images/banner-img.png
   button:
     label: Book A Demo